 4.10 Handling of MDT trace sessions at handover for immediate MDT in NG-RAN

-The gNB shall activate the Immediate MDT in the UE if the area based selection conditions are satisfied or not in the target cell after a handover that is made over Xn or N2.
+The gNB shall activate the Immediate MDT in the UE if the area based selection conditions are satisfied in the target cell after a handover that is made over Xn or N2.
 If the area based selection conditions are not satisfied in the handover target cell, the gNB may deactivate the Immediate MDT in the UE.
 The trace sessions and trace recording sessions are not visible for the UE.

 In case of signalling based trace activation , the gNB shall propagate the Trace Session parameters together with the MDT specific parameters to the target cell regardless of whether the source or target cell is part of the configured area scope in case of an Intra-PLMN handover over Xn or N2.